 Using [file name] as output specification causes the decompression to select one or - when file name contains wildcards -, possibly several, matching file(s) from a FLAMFILE archive.
-Those are decompressed into the current directory unless -outpath=... directs otherwise.
+Those are decompressed into the current directory.

 If the output specification for the decompression procedure is [], the names of the decompressed files are derived from the FLAMFILE, provided the FLAMFILE actually contains them.
-If not, an error message is output. - attributes=all must be specified for the compression procedure, in order to include the names of the original files in the FLAMFILE.
+If not, an error message is output. -attributes=all must be specified for the compression procedure, in order to include the names of the original files in the FLAMFILE.

 If the output specification is [], the effect is similar to the output specification [], i.e. the names of the decompressed files are derived from the FLAMFILE(s), except that only the file name is taken into account.
 The path name is ignored.
-All the files are thus created in the current directory if no -outpath specification is given.
+All the files are thus created in the current directory.